google/ExoPlayer/hello-world.md

 ## Attaching the player to a view ##

-The ExoPlayer library provides a `PlayerView`, which encapsulates a `PlayerControlView`, a `SubtitleView`, and a `Surface` onto which video is rendered.
-A `PlayerView` can be included in your application's layout xml.
+The ExoPlayer library provides a range of pre-built UI components for media playback.
+These include `StyledPlayerView`, which encapsulates a `StyledPlayerControlView`, a `SubtitleView`, and a `Surface` onto which video is rendered.
+A `StyledPlayerView` can be included in your application's layout xml.
 Binding the player to the view is as simple as:

 ~~~